 DBS, Synchronization, Human Behavior Classification, LFP signal, Parkinson’s disease

-Hebb, Adam O.; Golshan, Hosein M.; Hanrahan, Sara J.; Nedrud, Joshua; and Mahoor, Mohammad H., "Behavior Classification using Multi-site LFP and ECoG Signals" (2016).
-ECE Graduate Student Scholarship.
+Hebb, Adam O.; Golshan, Hosein M.; Hanrahan, Sara J.; Nedrud, Joshua; and Mahoor, Mohammad H., "Behavior Classification Using Multi-site LFP and ECoG Signals" (2016).
+Electrical and Computer Engineering: Graduate Student Scholarship.
 1.

 This work is licensed under a Creative Commons Attribution 4.0 License.